Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Riemannian Orbifold Background

 \begin{ex} By considering all the finite subgroups of the orthogonal group $O(2)$, we obtain a classification of the isotropy types of singular points that can occur in dimension $2$: \begin{enumerate} \item A rotation about the origin in $\R^2$ through an angle $\frac{2\pi}{k}$, for some integer $k\geq2$, generates a finite cyclic group of order $k$.
 The image of the origin in the quotient of $\R^2$ under this action is an isolated singular point called a \emph{cone point} of order $k$. \item A reflection across a line through the origin generates a cyclic group of order $2$.
 The fixed points of the reflection correspond to a $1$-dimensional singular stratum in the quotient called a \emph{mirror} or \emph{reflector edge}. \item A dihedral group generated by a pair of reflections across lines forming an angle $\frac{\pi}{k}$, for $2\leq k\in \mathbb Z^+$, yields a $0$-dimensional stratum in the quotient called a \emph{corner reflector} or \emph{dihedral point}.
 The corner reflector is not an isolated singular point, rather it is the point where two mirror edges intersect. \end{enumerate} \end{ex}

-\begin{ex} Starting from an orbifold $\mathcal O$ of dimension $\ell$, we can construct orbifolds of higher dimension $d$ by taking a product with a manifold $M$ of dimension $d-\ell$.
-For example, let $\mathcal O$ be an orbifold with a single cone point $x_0$ and underlying topological space $S^2$, and let $M$ be a closed $(d-2)$-dimensional manifold.
-The product $\mathcal{O} \times M$ has the structure of a $d$-dimensional orbifold with a unique singular stratum $\{x_0\} \times M$ of codimension $2$. \end{ex}
+\begin{ex} The direct product $\O\times \O'$ of two orbifolds is again an orbifold.
+For example, if $\O$ is a tear drop (an orbifold with a single cone point $x_0$ and underlying topological space the 2-sphere) and $M$ is a closed manifold, then $\O\times M$ is a bad orbifold with a unique singular stratum $\{x_0\} \times M$ of codimension $2$. \end{ex}